Denis Albert Bardou

 Denis Albert Bardou (15 February 1841 – 14 March 1893) was a French manufacturer of precision optical instruments.

 Early life

-He was born in Paris, the son of Pierrre Gabriel Bardou, optician, and Gertrude Aglaé Anna Guichard.
+He was born in Paris, the son of Pierre Gabriel Bardou, optician, and Gertrude Aglaé Anna Guichard.
 Denis Albert's grandfather had founded the Maison Bardou in 1819, an optical company in Paris, which had then passed to his father.

 Career

 In 1865, Denis Albert assumed control of the family business.
 The company was located at his residence at 55, rue de Chabrol.

 The company manufactured and sold astronomical telescopes, spyglasses, binoculars, microscopes and opera glasses.
 The telescopes included both equatorial and azimuthal models with silvered glass mirrors (10, 16, 20 cm).
 Between 1867 and 1891 the Bardou company won numerous awards at expositions of Le Havre, Philadelphia, and Paris, including a gold medal at the Exposition Universelle in Paris in 1889.
 It furnished optical instruments to the French Ministère de la Guerre, Ministère de la Marine and to foreign governments.

 The Maison Bardou and its fellow Paris-based competitors the Secrétan and Mailhat companies were among the leading French precision optics manufacturers of the early twentieth century.
 Bardou telescopes and optical products were widely exported to Europe, the United States and further afield.